google/WebFundamentals/src/content/en/tools/chrome-devtools/evaluate-performance/index.md

 [RAIL]: /web/fundamentals/performance/rail

 Caution: This tutorial is based on Chrome 59.
 If you use another version of Chrome, the UI and features of DevTools may be different.
+Check `chrome://help` to see what version of Chrome you're running.

 ## Get started {: #get-started }